fishmingyu/GeoT/README.md

 dst[i][j][index[k]] += src[i][j][k]  # if dim == 2
 ```

 Additionally, we have integrated a `sorted` flag to optimize the index_scatter_reduce kernel's performance.
 A sorted index enhances processing locality and minimizes atomic operations, thereby substantially improving the parallel processing efficiency for both CPUs and GPUs.
-This also called segment reduction.
+This is formulated as implicit segment reduction (or [segment coo](https://pytorch-scatter.readthedocs.io/en/latest/functions/segment_coo.html#torch_scatter.segment_coo)).

 ### Fusion ability

-In GNN, message and aggregation fusion is a common technique.
-PyG use torch_sparse library, an optimized SpMM code to achieve this.
-Other than using sparse format, we achieve efficient SpMM on the top of segment reduction.
-In GeoT, the SpMM can simply be called via the ```gather_scatter```, in which we specify the adj is sorted by col.
+In Graph Neural Networks (GNNs), fusing the message and aggregation steps is a prevalent strategy.
+PyTorch Geometric ([PyG](https://github.com/pyg-team/pytorch_geometric)) utilizes the [torch_sparse](https://github.com/rusty1s/pytorch_sparse) library, which offers optimized Sparse Matrix-Matrix Multiplication (SpMM) to facilitate this process.
+Beyond traditional sparse format utilization, we have developed a method for efficient SpMM built upon segment reduction.
+Within GeoT, SpMM can be effortlessly executed using the gather_scatter function, where it's ensured that the adjacency matrix is sorted by column.

 ``` python